miguelraz/miguelraz.github.io/blog/dispatch.md

 At any rate - dispatch sounds simple I guess... but all these programmers from the Object Oriented Land keep asking me about where I stand in [inheritance vs composition](https://en.wikipedia.org/wiki/Composition_over_inheritance), and my takeaway was that there's a lot of terms I *thought* knew what they meant, but I have to re-learn for all this programming stuff.
 I guess I'm just not that into Rectangle vs Square debates...}

 \dispatch{Yup, there's a lot of fancy words.
-It can be hard to describe where you are standing to other people because [the kingdoms of verbs](https://www.eecis.udel.edu/~decker/courses/280f07/paper/KingJava.pdf) monopolized the programming language map-making business decades ago.
+It can be hard to describe where you are standing to other people because [the Kingdoms of Nouns](https://www.eecis.udel.edu/~decker/courses/280f07/paper/KingJava.pdf) monopolized the programming language map-making business decades ago.

+Now it sucks to get directions anywhere.

 But it's cool - just take a deep breath, and, like a well oiled StepMaster, we'll do this one step at a time.

-Like namespaces, those debates are just not going to be as big a problem in Julia Land - we're not too far from them in the theory, but the language doesn't actively prevent you from doing what you already know.
+On namespaces as well, those debates are just not going to be as big a problem in Julia Land - we're not too far from them in the theory, but the language doesn't actively prevent you from doing what you already know.
 In fact, if you know addition, you already have a natural notion of what multiple dispatch is about.}

 \miguelito{What?
 No way.}